-TRITON AP-EMAIL configuration settings must be entered manually when you make the transition from Websense Email Security, including mail relays, block lists, routes, and SMTP properties.
-To simplify this manual process, Websense recommends that you print your existing settings, so they are readily available when you configure your new email protection system.
+Forcepoint Email Security configuration settings must be entered manually when you make the transition from Websense Email Security, including mail relays, block lists, routes, and SMTP properties.
+To simplify this manual process, we recommend that you print your existing settings, so they are readily available when you configure your new email protection system.